7 Fire Kit Survival Essentials That You Should Carry

 UCO Stormproof Matches

+The second most important addition to your fire preparedness kit is matches.
+And no, not just any match will do.
 There are a ton of matches on the market, but not all are suitable for your survival fire kit.
 For example, take your standard everyday matchstick.
 Not only are they short and burn quickly, but they also do not withstand the elements.

-Look for longer matches, enabling you to dive deeper into your tinder pile.
+Ideally, look for longer matches, which enable you to dive deeper into your tinder pile.
 Our best-recommended fire starter match would be the UCO Stormproof Match Kit.
 Not only are they longer-lasting than the average match, but they are also incredibly weatherproof.
 Heavy winds, rain, and snow will not stop these matches from igniting.
 Even if they get submerged in water, they will relight with ease.
 For only a few dollars more, the UCO Stormproof Match Kit includes a waterproof case to keep your matches safe and dry.
-These matches eliminate the frustration of a simple match, leaving you to utilize your fire quicker, a definite must-have for any survival fire starter kit.
+These matches eliminate the frustration of a simple match, leaving you to utilize your fire quickly, which is the point when you’re in a survival situation.

 3. Fire Strikers